 There’s a whole range of high schools to choose from in Melbourne, including these ten schools which rank high in academic achievement.
 Choose the right school for your child by taking into account their academic ability, interests and needs as well as your own financial situation and where you might like to live.

 Relocating to Melbourne?
 We can help you get there.
 Hire A Box hires and sells durable cardboard moving boxes and packaging materials to people moving home or office.
-We deliver and pick up in the metro areas of Sydney, Melbourne, Brisbane, Perth, Adelaide and Gold Coast.
+We deliver and pick up in the metro areas of Sydney, Melbourne, Perth and Adelaide.

 For more information on how we can help you with your move, call us on 1300 858 446 or contact us via the website today.